Frontekip/tcomb-checkbox-switch/README.md

 ```

-This code creates a switch-style input for a boolean value named is_active.
+This code creates a switch-style input for a boolean value named `is_active`.

 ## Features

 If you wish to contribute to the development of this package, please apply to the project on GitHub.
 If you encounter any issues or have suggestions related to this package, please contact us via the GitHub Issues section.